“I’m not trying to create art. I’m trying to create religious experiences.”

 In 1997 I started drawing on the back of business cards, just to give me something to do while sitting at the bar.

 Over time this format got more spiritual in nature.
+Over time the process got less about social commentary, more about meditation.
 Eventually I realized art without a transcendent dimension was worthless.

 I chose the name, “Jerusalem” because I love the idea of there being a truly Holy place, somewhere closer to God than anywhere else.
-Hopefully though art, we can all create that same place in our own minds, without the need to travel to the Levant.
+Hopefully though art, we can all create that same place in our own head.
+Fans of William Blake will know what I’m talking about.

 From December 30th, 2018, almost two years ago.
 One of my favorite all-time drawings.
 William Blake, eat your heart out.